stats4sd/Installation-Guides/guides/Tools/MySQLInstallation/MySQL.md

 - It's free and open source.
 - It's considered easier to learn than other SQL systems like PostgreSQL or MS SQL.

-# Terminology

-**MySQL Server**: The actual installation of MySQL.
-This runs in the background, either on your local computer or on a remote server.
-You can interact with the server through the command line (a shell terminal), or through an SQL Client.

-SQL **Client:** A piece of software that lets you connect to a MySQL server.
-Clients generally let you configure multiple connections, so you can connect to your local server, or a remote server, through the same client.
-Examples of SQL clients are Heidi, MySQL Workbench and DBForge.

-**Database:** A MySQL database is a set of tables, views, functions and other objects.
-A MySQL Server typically hosts multiple databases.
-Users can be given different permissions on different databases, so you can control who can access which databases.
-This allows you to keep databases for different projects or purposes on the same SQL Server.

-**User Account:** To access a server and the databases it hosts, you need a user account, which consists of a username and password.
-To read, alter, delete or update anything in a database, a user needs to be given permissions to do so.
-Permissions can be given at the database level, or globally.

 # How to Install {#install}

 ## Windows